jkoop/cheezy/README.md

-# Cheezy
+# cheezy

-A puzzle game where the goal is to clear the board of cheese https://joekoop.com/cheezy
+a puzzle game where the goal is to clear the board of cheese

+this repo contains the source files of https://joekoop.com/game/cheezy and acts as its bug tracker.

+https://joekoop.com uses the laravel framework.